Supporting Special Religious Education (SRE) in NSW public schools

 Our members are:

-- Dioceses of the Anglican Church of Australia from the Province of NSW
+- Dioceses of the Anglican Church of Australia in the Province of NSW

 - Fellowship of Congregational Churches